krystalwzhang/krystalzhang.me/README.md

 # <img src="https://emojis.slackmojis.com/emojis/images/1593555389/9579/blob_excited.gif?1593555389" width="30"/> Hi, I'm Krystal.
-I am a Marketing Management student at Ted Rogers School of Management, Toronto Metropolitan University!
+I am a Marketing Management student at the Ted Rogers School of Management (TRSM) at Toronto Metropolitan University.

-Outside of Toronto tasks Corporate Relations Associate at Ted Rogers Marketing Association (TRMA).
+Also, I am a Corporate Relations Associate at Ted Rogers Marketing Association (TRMA).

 + I'm interested in ML and AI development - both the foundational knowledge and its applications to marketing.
 + Currently, I'm building a marketing community and empowering girls in tech through events, case competitions, and hackathons!